mayorquinmachines/datacleaner/README.md

 # DataCleaner

 An image sequence editor for curating image datasets.
-This tool was generalized from the [donkeycar](https://github.com/autorope/donkeycar) tubcleaner contribution made by (Kenneth Jiang)[https://www.linkedin.com/in/kennethjiang/].
+This tool was generalized from the [donkeycar](https://github.com/autorope/donkeycar) tubcleaner contribution made by [Kenneth Jiang](https://www.linkedin.com/in/kennethjiang/).

 DataCleaner currently supports png images.
 Other image extensions coming soon!